 Try this brand: Wellena

-This amino acid is found in high-protein foods and it helps your body make nitric acid.
-In turn the nitric acid, relaxes your blood vessels so that circulation increases.
+This amino acid is found in high-protein foods and it helps your body make nitric oxide.
+In turn the nitric oxide, relaxes your blood vessels so that circulation increases.
 This then ensures that your corpus luteum and other organs such as your ovaries enjoy improved blood flow to help them produce more progesterone.

 Other good sources: Lentils and chickpeas, fish, such as salmon, tuna and trout, turkey, chicken, pork, pumpkin seeds, walnuts and dairy foods (if well tolerated).

 Try this brand: Designs for Health

 “The body has an amazing ability to heal.
 We just need to give it the right resources.”

 In Overcoming Estrogen Dominance, my goal is to empower and give you the tools to take control of your hormones and health.

 More than 70% of women experience estrogen dominance.
 The symptoms range from lumpy and fibrocystic breasts to thyroid nodules, hot flashes, fibroids, uterine polyps, painful, heavy or irregular periods to infertility and miscarriages, from mood swings to insomnia, weight gain to fatigue.